Everything You Need for a Windy City Racecation™

-We know you're here to run the world-famous Chicago Marathon, one of only six races in the Abbott World Marathon Majors
+We know you're here to run the world-famous marathon in Chicago, one of only six races in the Abbott World Marathon Majors

 Besides our flat, fast course, what else would you like to see or do while you're here?
 Perhaps you can't wait to bite into a slice (or two) of our delicious deep dish pizza or relax during an amazing meal at one of our many steakhouses.
 Maybe you want to see a show at Second City, where big names like Jim Belushi, Tina Fey and Stephen Colbert got their start.
 Or would you just like to stroll along the lakefront, enjoy the sparkling blue water of Lake Michigan?